 Whoever made those movies: You, Sirs, deserve to be punched.

-Besides that, my first experience of God was this vast, oceanic feeling that God was everywhere, that He loved me, and that whenever I was scared or confused, I could ask for help, and God would give me wisdom.
+Besides that, my first experience of God was this vast, oceanic feeling that God was everywhere and that He loved me.
+I also had the sense that whenever I was scared or confused, I could ask for help.
+And I believed God would give me wisdom.